 Corinne Wieben teaches ancient and medieval European and Mediterranean history.
-She earned a B.A. in medieval studies from the University of California, Davis in 2001.
-In 2004, she completed an M.A. in history, and in 2010, she received her Ph.D. in history with an emphasis in medieval studies, both from the University of California, Santa Barbara.
-Her research combines legal and social history and uses records of marriage disputes in the fourteenth-century episcopal court of Lucca to explore how social, religious, and legal conceptions of marital gender roles affected and emerged from the strategies employed by litigants and their lawyers.
-She has presented papers at various academic conferences, including the annual meeting of the American Historical Association, the California Interdisciplinary Consortium for Italian Studies, and the Annual International Congress on Medieval Studies, and she has presented at special seminars at the Huntingdon Library in Pasadena, California and the School for Advanced Research in Santa Fe, New Mexico.
+She earned a B.A.
+(2001) in Medieval Studies from the University of California, Davis and completed an M.A.
+(2004) and Ph.D.
+(2010) in History with a Medieval Studies emphasis at the University of California, Santa Barbara.
+Her current research analyzes civil and criminal marriage litigation records from fourteenth-century Lucca to explore the ways in which gender roles interacted with public power in late medieval Italian cities.
+She has presented papers at various academic conferences, including the annual meeting of the American Historical Association, the California Interdisciplinary Consortium for Italian Studies, and the International Congress on Medieval Studies, and she has participated in special seminars at Duke University, the Huntingdon Library in Pasadena, California, and the School for Advanced Research in Santa Fe, New Mexico.
 Among the honors she has received are a Fulbright grant for study in Italy and the Medieval Academy of America Helen Maud Cam Dissertation Grant.
-Her publications include an article in the California Italian Studies and the Journal of Family History.
+Her publications include articles in California Italian Studies and the Journal of Family History.
 At UNC, Dr. Wieben teaches courses on ancient Greece and Rome, medieval and Renaissance Europe, the history of gender, and depictions of history in film.